 - Removing a majority of the viaduct’s 397 foundations and footings to five feet below ground.

-- After demolition is complete, restoring roadways, sidewalks, street lighting and other elements to a temporary condition until the City of Seattle builds the new waterfront.
+- After viaduct demolition is complete, restoring waterfront roadways, sidewalks, street lighting and other elements to a temporary condition until the City of Seattle builds the new waterfront.

 What will demolition look like?

 Demolition is expected to take up to nine months, with the viaduct being demolished in sections.
-The contractor will determine the means and methods to safely and efficiently demolish the structure, while adhering to the requirements of the contract.
+We will have more information to share in the coming weeks about the contractor’s proposal for the work, but their work plan will adhere to the requirements of the contract (PDF).